ibm-cloud-docs/power-iaas/network-architecture-nrt.md

 {{site.data.keyword.powerSysShort}} network architectures consist of one or more of the following:

 * IBM Cloud infrastructure environment networks - While the three infrastructure environment networks offer different features and are managed separately, they can be connected to each other to provide layer 3 IPv4 traffic flow.
     * Classic - network resources include VLANs, subnets and SSL VPN access, however, bring your own IP is not supported.
-See [Network security architecture](https://www.ibm.com/cloud/architecture/architectures/network-security-arch/){:external} for a description of the Classic network components.
+See [Network security architecture](https://www.ibm.com/cloud/architecture/architectures/network-security-arch/){: external} for a description of the Classic network components.
     * Virtual Private Cloud - network resources include subnets, floating IPs, security groups and VPN gateways, see [About networking](/docs/vpc?topic=vpc-about-networking-for-vpc).
 Bring your own IP is supported.
-See [Advanced networking for IBM Cloud VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/){:external} for a one hour course on VPC networking.
+See [Advanced networking for IBM Cloud VPC](https://www.ibm.com/cloud/architecture/content/course/advanced-networking-for-vpc/){: external} for a one hour course on VPC networking.
     * Power Systems - network resources include subnets and bring your own IP is supported.
 * Overlay - Overlay networks exist in the IBM Cloud VMware Shared and VMware Dedicated offerings and while technically they are hosted in the IBM Cloud classic infrastructure environment, they are implemented in VMware NSX and, therefore, under your direct control, including the IP addressing schema, so bring your own IP is supported.
 Overlay networks cannot be routed by the IBM Cloud infrastructure environment networks, therefore, access is via tunnels.
 * External: